JoseLuisMontemayor/Pricing-Stock-Prediction/README.md

 * Insert LSTM Model*

+For the training of the model, the x and y train variables were taken into account, as well as a batch size of 1 (total number of training examples in a single batch) and 1 epoch (The number of iterations when an entire dataset passes through a neuro network).
+For the testing data, the last 60 values are appended to the x_test to train the model.
+The y_test are all of the values that are wanted the model to predict, the actual test values.

+* Insert Train_Test Mode*

 It was considered an adequate choice to predict the future price of Apple.
 In regard of the training of the model, it was trained to a loop window within the last 60 values before the observation in question.
 The x variable functions as the independent variable and the y variable as the dependent